Machinima, Inc.: 2006–2016

 In late 2012, Machinima reached 4th place in YouTube's subscriber rankings with over 5 million subscribers.
 The only channels preventing Machinima from becoming #1 at the time were Smosh, nigahiga and RayWilliamJohnson, all three of which at the time had over 6 million subscribers.
 As of December 2018, the channel had over 12 million subscribers.

 In early 2014, the main channel briefly returned to uploading original machinima series and movies.
 In March 2014, Warner Bros. led an $18 million round of funding for Machinima.
 Around the same time, founder Allen DeBevoise stepped down as CEO and became the new chairman.
 Former Ovation COO Chad Gutstein was installed in his place.
 In November 2014, Machinima announced plans to rebrand their network, with a revamped logo and new tagline, "Heroes Rise."
-A video ID was produced by Stun Creative with the word "Machinima" whispered by jazz singer Melissa Morgan.
+A video ID was produced by the Matthew Finio Creative agency and editor Ian McGuire with the word "Machinima" whispered by jazz singer Melissa Morgan, Finio's cousin.

 In February 2015, the company raised an additional $24 million in funding led by Warner Bros.
 Machinima said that the additional funding would be used to accelerate growth through more investments in content and technology to better serve the firm's audiences, advertisers, creators and distributors.

 On October 12, 2016, sources told media sites that Warner Bros. was nearing a deal to acquire Machinima and its branded properties.
 On November 17, 2016, Warner Bros. confirmed the news, thus making Machinima a wholly owned subsidiary of Warner Bros.
 Digital Networks.